 The ESOR Visiting Scholarship Programme (Europe) offers qualified trainees the opportunity to get to know another training environment and to kick off an interest for subspecialisation in radiology.
 During three months of training the scholars will be provided with a structured, modular introduction to different subspecialties and will be supervised by a specialised tutor in a pre-selected, highly esteemed academic training centre in Europe.

-During 2019, up to 36 scholarships are available on different topics and will be realised in partnership with Bracco and ESR.
-One additional scholarship for Spanish residents in partnership with the Spanish Foundation of Radiology and three scholarships for Greek residents supported by the Hellenic Radiological Society and three scholarships for Brazilian residents sponsored by the Brazilian College of Radiology will be offered.
-Furthermore, two of the available scholarships will be provided for residents from Georgia within the ESR Support Initiative.
+During 2020, up to 36 scholarships are available on different topics and will be realised in partnership with Bracco and ESR.
+One additional scholarship for Spanish residents in partnership with the Spanish Foundation of Radiology, three scholarships for Greek residents supported by the Hellenic Radiological Society and three scholarships for Brazilian residents sponsored by the Brazilian College of Radiology will be offered.
+Furthermore, two of the available scholarships will be provided for residents from Belarus within the ESR Support Initiative.

 1. These scholarships apply to residents in their 3rd, 4th or 5th year of training in radiology who desire to get the benefit of a mentored modular training of a specific subspecialised topic in radiology.

 2. Completion of the training curriculum from at least the first two years of residency is required, verified by the head of the department.
 Competence in producing a radiological report and communicating with clinicians and patients is appreciated, as well as knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment.

 3. Previous exposure in any field of special interest, including basic knowledge of imaging methods, indications for imaging and clinical expectations, is advantageous.

 5. ESR membership fees for 2020 must be settled.